colmmurphyxyz/CS3305-2024-Team-2/README.md

 ### Installation
 ---
+#TODO change this to instructions for running the compiled game
 1. **Import project** - Clone the repository and open the project in Godot.
 2. **Run the game** - Run the game by pressing the play button in the top right corner of the Godot editor.
 - **Note**: If you wish to test the game with two instances.
 In godot, go to 'Debug' -> 'Run multiple instances' and select 2 instances before running the game.